HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_firmware_bundle
-Upload OneView Firmware Bundles resources.
+Upload OneView Firmware Bundle resources.

 #### Synopsis
  Upload an SPP ISO image file or a hotfix file to the appliance.